Writing (and Engaging) Goals that Matter

 - Use “I am, I want, I can, I will”.

 Back in that summer, I wanted to open the coconut to experience that nature is abundant.
 I realized that instead of paying for one, I could go find one.
 It provoked in me such a natural desire to go looking for a coconut to open, that I hardly thought of it as work.
 However, I learned that abundance requires more effort to get past that hard shell!
-But as long as we allow ourselves to pursue what we believe in (or want to believe), we’ll tap into energy we’ve long forgotten.
-What do you already believe in?
-What would you love to see happen next year?
+But as long as you allow yourself to pursue what you believe in (or want to believe), you’ll tap into energy you have long forgotten.
+What would you love to set out to do?
+What new adventure would you like to sail to?

 Juan F. Diaz